rdutta1999/Fight-NonFight-Classification-OpenPose/README.md

 # Fight-NonFight-Classification-OpenPose

 ## Introduction
 Our aim was to classify Fighting images vs Non-Fighting images, and we wanted to tackle this problem a bit differently.
 In this repo, we used the Pose Points of the humans in the images and then trained a Support Vector Machine, Logistic Regressor, Neural Network and a VGG16 based CNN to classify the images.
 To get the pose points, we used [OpenPose](https://arxiv.org/pdf/1812.08008.pdf), a state-of-the-art pose estimation model.
-However, since OpenPose was originally written in Caffe, we used a [tensorflow implementation](https://github.com/ildoonet/tf-pose-estimation).
+However, since OpenPose was originally written in Caffe, we used a [Tensorflow implementation](https://github.com/ildoonet/tf-pose-estimation).

 The SVM, Logistic Regressor and Neural Network were completely trained using the Pose Points only as the input, while the VGG16 based CNN used both the Pose Points and the image as the input.
 The features extracted from the image by the VGG16 segment were then concatenated with the Pose Points, and passed through a number of Dense layers.